Graylog2/se-poc-docs/src/On Prem POC/installing opensearch.md

 Set opensearch heap size

+The code block below can be copy/pasted into a terminal.

 ```sh
 echo -n "Enter number of GB to set heap size to (number only): " && tmpheap=$(head -1 </dev/stdin)

 ```

+The code block below can be copy/pasted into a terminal.

 ```sh
 # open search java heap sizing (first command is min, second is max)